TheWhiteSasquatch/Pickles/README.md

 > The Dilly-est Way to Monitor Kick.com Streams!

+## ⚠️ Important Disclaimer

+**This is NOT an actual pickle scanner or restaurant finder!** 🥒❌

+This is a themed userscript for monitoring live streams on Kick.com.
+The "pickle" theme is purely decorative and fun - it has absolutely nothing to do with:
+- Finding pickle restaurants
+- Scanning for pickles
+- Food delivery services
+- Any real-world pickle-related functionality

+It's just a cute, cartoonish interface for stream monitoring with pickle sheriff branding!

+---

 A fun, cartoonish userscript that monitors Kick.com live streams with a pickle sheriff theme.
 Keep track of your favorite streamers with an adorable interface that only activates when you need it!

 ![Pickle Sheriff Logo](image%20(20).jpg)